radoi-razvan/mastery/README.md

 - The mentor can perform CRUD operations on his owned courses only
 - The mentor has access to the details of the clients that attend his courses
 - The client can enroll to a course or cancel his membership
+- The client has access to a course content only if he is enrolled
 - Total course members display
 - Toaster notifications
 - Active page display
 - PDF upload & download
+- Firebase image upload & download

 <p align="right">(<a href="#top">back to top</a>)</p>